 Partners include Walmart, Lyft, Groupon, Blue Apron, AirBNB, Dollar Shave Club and Direct TV, among others.
-You can determine exactly who the current business partners are once you sign up for the app, but note that theese occasionally change.
+You can determine exactly who the current business partners are once you sign up for the app, but note that on occasion the partners change.

 Acorns App Security

-Users who also have Acorns Spend are protected for up to $250,000 under the FDIC – Federal Deposit Insurance Corporation.
+Users who also have Acorns Spend are protected for up to $250,000 under the FDIC – Federal Deposit Insurance Corporation, as mentioned above.
 This is the organization that insures bank accounts.

 Acorns Investment Mix